Conestoga (rocket)

 The Conestoga was a launch vehicle design funded by Space Services Inc. of America (SSIA) of Houston, Texas.
 Conestoga originally consisted of surplus LGM-30 Minuteman stages with additional strap-on boosters, as required for larger payloads.
-It was the world's first privately funded commercial rocket, but was launched only three times (once as a modified design) before the program was shut down.
+It was the world's first privately funded commercial rocket, but was launched only three times (once as a modified design) between 1981 and 1995, before the program was shut down.

+History

 Percheron

 SSIA had originally intended to use a design by Gary Hudson, Percheron, which was intended to dramatically lower the price of space launches.
 Key to the design was a simple pressure-fed kerosene-oxidizer engine that was intended to reduce the cost of the expendable booster.
 Various loads could be accommodated by clustering the basic modules together.
 SSIA conducted an engine test firing of the Percheron on Matagorda Island on August 5, 1981, but the rocket exploded due to a malfunction.
 SSIA then asked Hudson to become head of R&D at SSIA, but because they wished to focus on solid fuel rockets, he declined.

 Conestoga 1

 SSIA founder David Hannah then hired Deke Slayton, one of the original Mercury Seven astronauts.
 Slayton had just left NASA after running the Space Shuttle Landing and Approach validation testing (among earlier roles).
-SSIA purchased an Aries research rocket from Space Vector, Inc., which was developed for the U.S. Navy and NASA using the second stage of the Minuteman missile.
-The first launch of the new Conestoga I design took place on 9 Sep 1982, consisting of the core missile stage and a 500 kg dummy payload which included 40 gallons of water.
+SSIA purchased an Aries research rocket from Space Vector, Inc., which was developed for the U.S. Navy and NASA using the second stage of the Minuteman missile, and used it develop the Conestoga 1.
+In the final version, this motor would have been topped by two small solid fueled motors, creating a launch capability of around 100 kg to low earth orbit - notionally a M57 (used as a third stage on Minuteman) and a Star-20 (also known as Altair 3A).

+The first launch of the new Conestoga 1 design took place on 9 Sep 1982, consisting of the core missile stage and a 500 kg dummy payload which included 40 gallons of water.
 The payload was successfully ejected at 313 km, and the Conestoga I became the first privately funded rocket to reach space.
+However, no orders followed.

+Starfire

 SSIA launched a second rocket in 1989, a Black Brant sounding rocket which they referred to as Starfire, to provide commercial support for microgravity experiments.